abstatic/tonomomqtt/README.md

 * `test_simulate_temp_sensors` method is for quick simulation, with 1sec sleep
 * Unittest cases for checking heater state for user
 * Testing requires a live broker.
 Broker is not mocked
+* Test cases are affected by value of OFFSET and STEP_SIZE

 - Useful Commands